 If you are interested in meeting or adopting an animal from Milo, please download and complete the appropriate Adoption Application:

-» Dog/Puppy Adoption Application (word)
+» Dog/Puppy Adoption Application (MS Word)

-» Cat/Kitten Adoption Application (word)
+» Cat/Kitten Adoption Application (MS Word)

 Dogs and Puppies